 - 1. Apply to Kent State University (which includes having any official transcripts from previous college and technical level coursework sent for evaluation).
 Take the placement test, if required.
 A meeting with an ADN representative is required. - 2.
 Students must complete any developmental coursework as prescribed through the placement test or evidence of mastery of the content. - 3.
 The following courses must be completed with a "C" (2.00) or higher prior to admission to the LPN to ADN Transition course: BSCI 11010 and CHEM 10055 (CHEM10050) and UC 10097 and one from Kent Core Mathematics and Critical Reasoning category. - 4.
 The following courses must be completed with a "C" (2.00) or higher: BSCI 11020, BSCI 20021, NUTR 23511, PSYC 11762, and NRST 10010 prior to entering the second year, first semester. - 5.
 Students must have a minimum cumulative GPA of 2.70 to be admitted to NRST 10006.
-This 3-credit hour course meets the requirements of the Ohio Nursing Articulation Model.
+This 3 credit hour course meets the requirements of the Ohio Nursing Articulation Model.
 Admission will be dependent on the sufficient number of students to hold the course. - 6.
 After successful completion of NRST 10006, students will: - Be awarded substitute credit for NRST 10001, NRST 10003 and waived NRST 20950. - 7.
 After successful completion of the above, students may enter the 2nd year of the Associate Degree in Nursing Program.

 Students who fail NRST 10006 will not be articulated into the LPN-ADN program option.
-Students who still wish to pursue an associate degree in nursing should meet with the program director.
-If an approved transition course is completed at another college or university, the course must be current within a year of admission to NRST 20206.
+Students who still wish to pursue an associate degree in nursing may request readmission into NRST 10001.
+Students will need to complete NURS 20950 Human Growth and Development.